 "Yep," Brass answered.
 Her voice shook a little, and she turned her full attention back to her feet as they hung over the side of the gurney.
 "Poor little bitlit.
 She just… she just wasn't ready.
 Maybe a few more weeks would've done the trick, but she… she still wasn't…"

-Zapper knew it was coming before Brass could even finally start bawling.
-She quickly crossed the room, sat down on the gurney with her friend, and wrapped her arms around the other Zakos's shoulder as she finally started to cry.
+Zapper knew it was coming before Brass could even start bawling.
+She quickly crossed the room, sat down on the gurney with her friend, and wrapped her arms around the other Zakos's shoulder as she finally started to sob.
 Brass turned her head and buried her face in Zapper's shoulder as the heave of her first sob managed to wrack her little body.
 Zapper reached a hand up and stroked the back of her friend's head.
-"Easy there, Brassy.
+"Easy there, Brass.
 You did all you could."

 Brass was either ignoring her or didn't hear.
 "Oh Pitt!
 Sh-she was just a b-baby!
 I wuh-watched her little spark just… just fizzle and d-die!
-My poor little Boxy… Zakoooooo!"
+My poor little Boxy… zakoooooo!"
 Without warning, Brass began to howl.
 It was a long, haunting sound that made Zapper shudder and caused her own newspark to shiver.
-Because of a glitch in Zako programming, it sometimes caused them to say their own model designation – zako − without even knowing they had done it, often mingled into their regular speech patterns.
+Because of a glitch in Zako programming, it sometimes caused them to say their own model designation – zako − without even knowing they had done it, often mingled into their regular speech patterns as a permanent impediment.
 Higher ranking officers like the squadron leaders and Doga Bombers condemned it as a sign of stupidity, but no one in the infirmary said anything as Brass continued to wretchedly yowl.
 Her back strut seized and she began shivering uncontrollably, and Zapper attempted in vain to soothe her friend as she grieved.
 She looked up and saw the doctors getting ready to leave, one of them pushing a small roller table away.

 Something was lying on top of it covered by a thin white sheet, and it occurred to Zapper it was the infant shell that would have belonged to Brass's sparkling.